l-JVN11-l/Scratch-4.0/README.md

 <hr />

-We used the code from @LLK (the people who made scratch!) for Scratch Blocks
+We used the code from @LLK (the people who made scratch!)